Last updated: 19 August 2021

 - Make their application in the UK

-The new guidance states that for courses of 12 months or less, starting in 2021:
+The guidance states that for courses of 12 months or less, starting in autumn 2021 or spring 2022:

 - If you are an international student who has existing permission as a student to study that course and has already travelled to the UK during that period of permission, you will be eligible to apply for the Graduate Route provided you are in the UK before the end date of your course

-For courses of more than 12 months in duration, starting in 2021:
+For courses of more than 12 months in duration:

-- You may be eligible for the Graduate Route, even if you have studied all or part of the 2020-21 academic year via distance learning because of the pandemic.
-You will not be prevented from being eligible for the Graduate route because of any distance learning that took place either in the UK or overseas between 24 January 2020 and 27 September 2021
+- You will not be prevented from being eligible for the Graduate route because of any distance learning that took place either in the UK or overseas between 24 January 2020 and 06 April 2021

 For more information, please visit the UK Council for International Student Affairs (UKCISA) Graduate Route guidance here.